lorenzo-rovigatti/comp_bio_notes/exercises/SantaLucia.md

 The following instructions apply to the first code:

 1. The code takes as input the two strands that make up the double strand and check that they are the same length and fully complementary. **Nota Bene:** this check is not required if you decide to also include the terms that take care of mismatches.
+In this case, please also note that the SantaLucia review does not report the $\Delta H$ and/or $\Delta S$ contributions to the total $\Delta G$ of internal mismatches, but only the latter.
+The former can be found [here for C-T base-steps](doi:10.1093/nar/26.11.2694), and [here for G-A base-steps](doi:10.1021/bi9724873).
 2. You can assume that the total strand concentration is $C^\circ = 1$ M for simplicity.

 The following instructions apply to the second code: